macs3-project/MACS/docs/callvar.md

 showing difference with reference genome in case of mismatch (corresponding to SNV) and insertion.
 In case of deletion, the sequencing errors from the two bases on sequenced read surrounding the deletion would be considered.
-We modeled the control data in the similar way.
-We assessed the likelihood functions of the 4 major type using the following parameters:
-$`\omega=1,\phi=1,g_c=r_{c,0},g_i=r_{i,0}`$ for A/A genotype;
-$`\omega=0,\phi=0,g_c=0,g_i=0`$ for B/B genotype,
+We model the control data in the similar way.
+We assess the likelihood functions of the 4 major type using the following parameters: $`\omega=1,\phi=1,g_c=r_{c,0},g_i=r_{i,0}`$ for A/A genotype; $`\omega=0,\phi=0,g_c=0,g_i=0`$ for B/B genotype,
 $`\omega=0.5,\phi=0.5`$ and $`g_c,g_i`$ as free variables for A/B
 genotype with unbiased binding; $`\phi=0.5`$ and $`\omega,g_c,g_i`$ as free variables for A/B genotype with biased binding or allele usage.
-Next, we applied the Bayesian Information Criterion (BIC) to select the best type as our prediction with the minimal BIC value among the 4 models.
-If the best type was either “A/B, noAS” or “A/B, AS”, we concluded that the genotype was heterozygous (A/B).
+Next, we apply the Bayesian Information Criterion (BIC) to select the best type as our prediction with the minimal BIC value among the 4 models.
+If the best type is either “A/B, noAS” or “A/B, AS”, we conclude that the genotype is heterozygous (A/B).
 We consider two types of data from the same assay independently: ChIP sample that can have biased allele usage, and control sample that won’t have biased allele usage.
 So that in case control is not available, such as in ATAC-Seq assay, our model can still work.
 Furthermore, in case a good quality WGS is available, it can be regarded as the control sample and be inserted into our calculation to further increase the sensitivity.

 ## Customized fields in the Output VCF file